"Art of the Possible" Education Scholarship Grants 2020

 - must have their program director/division head’s support to pursue this application.
 The following DFCM programs/divisions are eligible: Undergraduate Education, Postgraduate Education, Graduate Studies, Faculty Development, Global Health, Quality Improvement, Palliative Care and Emergency Medicine.
 Funded projects are intended to be in line with program/division priorities.

 - must hold a primary faculty appointment with the DFCM as a full-time clinical or part-time clinical member of the Faculty of Medicine.
 Members of any academic rank (lecturer, assistant professor, associate professor or full professor) are eligible to apply.
-Adjunct clinical faculty members can act as a collaborator on a grant held by a full-time or part-time faculty member.
+Adjunct clinical faculty members can act as a collaborator.

 Eligibility and Team Member Roles

-- A Project Lead/Co-Project Lead must be a faculty member within the DFCM and engaged in educational activities at the DFCM.
+A Project Lead/Co-Project Lead must be a full-time or part-time faculty member within the DFCM and engaged in educational activities (teaching or the development and delivery of our educational programs) at the DFCM.

 - will be provided to a maximum of $5000 per project.